ocaml/opam/doc/pages/FAQ.md

 ---

-#### 🐫  `opam init` gives me lots of errors about upgrading
+#### 🐫  Gasp! `opam init` gives me screens fulls of errors about upgrading !

-In case you can't or really don't want to switch to 1.2 for some reason, we still support OPAM 1.1 via a compatibility layer on the repository, but there may be glitches at `opam init`.
+This is a glitch, at init only, on the older OPAM 1.1.
+We recommend upgrading to 1.2 -- but 1.1 is still supported through a compatibility layer on the repository, just use the following initialisation command to workaround the

-For **OPAM 1.1**, you should initialise with:
+errors:

 ```
 opam init https://opam.ocaml.org/1.1
 ```

-Or if your repository is already initialised, just run `opam update`.
+If your repository is already initialised, `opam update` should automatically redirect to 1.1 and you should be fine.

 ---